Bop It: Bop It! XT

 In 2010, the instructions for the Bop It!
 XT were copyrighted.
 The Bop It!
 XT is the fourth edition of Bop It Extreme with the same commands but adding a new command, "Shake It".
-Also, "Spin It" is now orange.
+Another change is that "Spin It" is now orange.
 The game was demonstrated at the London Toy Fair and was released in 2011.
 The Bop It!
 XT is based on the gameplay of the Bop It! and returns the "One on One" mode and adds the new Pro level.
 In order to beat Bop-It!
 XT, the player is given a set of three commands to remember and must perform them in order with a mix of voice, sound and color commands 100 times.

 Bop-It!
 Smash

 In 2012, Hasbro introduced Bop-It!
 Smash at the New York Toy Fair.
 Bop-It!
 Smash features color-changing lights in a central area called "The Zone".
 Players score by "smashing" two Bop-It! buttons together when a zone light is either green or blue.
 Bop-It!
-Smash has 3 various game modes: Solo, Pass It and Multi-player.
+Smash has three various game modes: Solo, Pass It and Multi-player.

 In Solo mode, the player scores five points for smashing a blue light and one point for smashing the green.
 If the player smashes the amber light, the voice will say "Yow!" (followed by a negative comment such as: "Try harder!") and a game life will be deducted.
-After 4 rounds, the level is completed and a Bonus Round will begin.
+After four rounds, the level is completed and a Bonus Round will begin.
 The player can get 5 or more bonus points.
 The highest number of bonus points a player can score in the bonus round is 105 and the player can break the programming and score over 1000 with the voice not being able to announce the score at the end of the game.
-After the level 5 bonus round, the bonus round becomes twice as fast from level 6-10 making the game harder to score points.
+After the level 5 bonus round, the bonus round becomes twice as fast from levels 6 to 10 making the game harder to score points.
 During a level (except bonus rounds) the player can earn a life back if they smash another blue light after smashing an amber.
 In the Pass It mode, the player has three attempts to try and smash a green or a blue.
-If they smash an orange light 3 times, then the game is over.
-In the Multi-player mode, up to 6 players can play.
+If they smash an orange light three times, then the game is over.
+In the multi-player mode, up to six players can play.
 The winner is the last one surviving after all other players have lost all their lives.

 Bop It!
 Tetris

-In early 2013, the Tetris Company signed a deal with Hasbro to make Tetris themed games with their brands.
-Later in 2013, Hasbro launched Jenga and Bop It themed versions of Tetris.
+In early 2013, the Tetris Company signed a deal with Hasbro to make Tetris-themed games with their brands.
+Later in 2013, Hasbro launched Jenga and Bop It-themed versions of Tetris.
 It features a "Marathon" mode and additional modes based around different gameplay styles (Blast, Double Drop and Shuffle).
 A special Silver edition was also released in late 2013 only in the United States.
 In the Marathon mode, the player can take advantage of the bonus rounds to score over 800 points.